What is Padmasambhava?

 The Nyingma transmission

-Padmasambhava is the proximal source of the Nyingma — the ancient ones — the oldest of the four major schools of Tibetan Buddhism, which traces its principal transmission lineages back to him and to his contemporaries Vimalamitra and Śāntarakṣita.
-The school's classification of the Buddhist path into nine yānas — three sūtra vehicles, three outer tantra vehicles, three inner tantra vehicles — places Dzogchen at the summit as the ninth and most direct, and treats Padmasambhava as the human channel through which the inner tantra vehicles and the Dzogchen man ngag sde curriculum reached Tibet.
+Padmasambhava is the proximal source of the Nyingma, the ancient ones, the oldest of the four major schools of Tibetan Buddhism.
+The school classifies the Buddhist path into nine yānas: three sūtra vehicles, three outer tantra vehicles, and three inner tantra vehicles.
+Dzogchen sits at the summit as the ninth.
 The Nyingma lineage takes two parallel forms.
-Bka' ma — the long lineage — is the continuous oral and textual transmission from teacher to student down to the present.
-Gter ma — the short lineage, treasure transmission — is the body of teachings the tradition holds to have been hidden by Padmasambhava and Yeshe Tsogyal in the eighth century, sealed for later discovery, and recovered by tertöns (treasure revealers) at the moments the teachings would be most useful.
-The Bar do thos grol chen mo — the Tibetan Book of the Dead — is the most famous gter ma in the Western reception, attributed to Padmasambhava and uncovered by Karma Lingpa in the fourteenth century.
-The tertön phenomenon is the structural feature that distinguishes the Nyingma transmission from the bka' brgyud (Kagyu), sa skya (Sakya) and dge lugs (Gelug) schools, all of which run on long-lineage oral transmission alone.
+Bka' ma, the long lineage, is the continuous oral and textual transmission from teacher to student.
+Gter ma, the short lineage or treasure transmission, is the body of teachings the tradition holds to have been hidden by Padmasambhava and Yeshe Tsogyal in the eighth century, sealed for later discovery, and recovered by tertöns at the moments the teachings would be most useful.
+The Bar do thos grol chen mo, the Tibetan Book of the Dead, is the most famous gter ma in the Western reception.
+It is attributed to Padmasambhava and was uncovered by Karma Lingpa in the fourteenth century.
+The tertön phenomenon distinguishes Nyingma from the Kagyu, Sakya, and Gelug schools, all of which transmit through long-lineage oral instruction alone.

 In the index